Assistant Professor of Business Analytics

 Record of productivity in teaching, research and service as noted in CV,

 Research statement and supplemental materials, (e.g., publications), and

 Teaching statement and supplemental materials (e.g., teaching portfolio, sample syllabi, teaching evaluations).

 Letters of recommendation will be requested from selected applicants as the search process moves beyond the initial screening round.
-Only complete application packages submitted online will be considered.

 In addition to the materials above, learning about each applicant’s contribution and engagement in areas of diversity is an important part of KU’s mission.
 As a result, applicants will be presented the following question at the time of application.
 The response must be within 4,000 characters or less.